 Women Working for Oceans (W2O) was created by a group of determined Boston based women who believe that education about the health of our oceans can inspire action and advocacy.
 In partnership with the world renowned New England Aquarium, its conservation team and scientists, W2O aims to elicit thoughtful consumer decisions that protect the fragile oceans from overfishing, pollution, habitat destruction, and climate change.
-This group of spirited ocean-loving women brings a hopeful, positive message so others are empowered to make meaningful behavioral changes within their own communities and encourages them to become a part of the important movement to save our oceans.
+This group of spirited ocean-loving women brings a hopeful, positive message so others are empowered to make meaningful behavioral changes within their own communities and encourages them to become a part of the important movement to save our ocean.

 - Windows to the Sea-National Geographic underwater photographer Brian Skerry